Rakhyvel/Orng_old/documentation.md

 Struct fields cannot be marked as external

 ### Public modifier
 Variables can be marked as public using `+`, similar to UML.
 Public variables can be accessed in cousin scopes using the `.` operator.
 Variables that aren't explicitly defined as public are private.
-All variables both public and private are visible in child scope.
+All variables, both public and private, are visible in children scopes.
 ```
 someModule::Module = (
     + visible: Int = 5